MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md

    -   User Settings

-5. Click **Save and Close** to save the changes to the security role.
+5. Select **Save and Close** to save the changes to the security role.

 ### Required services
 This list identifies all services to which Dynamics 365 for Phones and Tablets talks and their usages.
 Your network must **not** block these services.